aristocratos/bpytop/README.md

   -v, --version         show version info and exit --debug               start with loglevel set to DEBUG overriding value set in config
 ```

-## TODO

-- [ ] Add gpu temp and usage.
-- [ ] Add cpu and mem stats for docker containers.
-(If feasible)
-- [x] Change process list to line scroll instead of page change.
-- [ ] Add options for resizing all boxes.
-- [x] Add command line argument parsing.

-- [ ] Miscellaneous optimizations and code cleanup.

 ## LICENSE